ashleyjwood/CP2406/Lecture Notes/Lecture_02.md

 ### Type Inference

-Type inference allows the compiler to automatically deduce the type of an expression.
+Type inference allows the compiler to automatically deduce the type of expression.
 There are two keywords for type
 inference: `auto` and `decltype`.

 #### The `auto` Keyword